Top-seeded UConn blows through another opponent, beating San Diego State 82-52 to reach Elite Eight

-BOSTON — Stephon Castle had 16 points and 11 rebounds for top-seeded UConn and the defending NCAA champion advanced to the Elite Eight with another double-digit victory, beating San Diego State 82-52 on Thursday night in a rematch of last year’s title game.
+Stephon Castle had 16 points and 11 rebounds for the defending NCAA champions, and the top-seeded Huskies advanced to the Elite Eight with another double-digit victory, beating San Diego State 82-52 on Thursday night in a rematch of last year’s title game.

-Cam Spencer scored 18 points and Tristen Newton added 17 points and seven rebounds for the Huskies (34-3), who will play the winner of the other East Region semifinal between No. 2 Iowa State and No. 3 Illinois for a spot in the Final Four in Glendale, Arizona.
+Cam Spencer scored 18 points and Tristen Newton added 17 points and seven rebounds for UConn (34-3), who will play the winner of the other East Region semifinal between No. 2 Iowa State and No. 3 Illinois for a spot in the Final Four in Glendale, Arizona.

 A year after cruising to their fifth national championship — winning their six NCAA Tournament games by an average of almost 20 points — the Huskies followed up blowouts last weekend with their ninth straight double-digit March Madness victory.

+They have won by 39, 17 and 30 points in this tournament.

+"We suck at winning close games," UConn coach Dan Hurley said.
+"You've got to go with the alternative."

-Backed by a TD Garden that was virtually a UConn home crowd — Boston is about 90 miles from its Storrs, Connecticut, campus — the Huskies made it a double-digit lead early in the second half, 20 with about seven minutes left and 30 in the final minutes, after the teams sent in their benches.
-UConn coach Dan Hurley’s son Andrew even got into the game with 1:44 left, drawing a celebratory cheer.
+Backed by a virtual home crowd at TD Garden — Boston is about 90 miles from their Storrs, Connecticut, campus — the Huskies made it a double-digit lead early in the second half, 20 with about seven minutes left and 30 in the final minutes, after the teams sent in their benches.
+Hurley's son Andrew even got into the game with 1:44 left, drawing a celebratory cheer.

+“It means a lot just to be able to travel with our fans. ...
+I feel like it gives us kind of a boost, a little bit of an advantage,” Castle said.
+“We tried to make it like ‘Storrs North.’
+They showed out for us, and it was definitely electric in there tonight.”

-Seven-footer Donovan Clingan, who played just 23 minutes after getting into foul trouble, had eight points and eight rebounds.
+Seven-footer Donovan Clingan, who played just 23 minutes after getting into foul trouble, had eight points and eight rebounds for UConn, which matched a school record for victories.
+The Huskies trailed for just 28 seconds in the game and earned the largest victory in the Sweet 16 since Kansas beat Purdue 98-66 in 2017.

+“I think the group, we have killer instincts.
+We play every possession with great desperation,” Hurley said.
+“Obviously, we’re very comfortable in tournament play.”

-Jaedon LeDee scored 15 of his 18 points in the first half for fifth-seeded San Diego State, which followed up the only Final Four appearance in school history with another Sweet 16 run.
+Jaedon LeDee scored 15 of his 18 points in the first half and Micah Parrish scored 10 for fifth-seeded San Diego State, which followed up the only Final Four appearance in school history with another Sweet 16 run.

 UConn took its first 10-point lead before the midpoint of a first half in which both teams went cold about 10 minutes in.
 After opening a 27-16 lead with 11 minutes left, UConn shot 6 for 28 to finish the half — and still took a nine-point lead into the break.